 We have busy studios which are well-equipped, offer an energetic atmosphere and a friendly environment.
 Study includes practical and theoretical work embracing individual and collaborative activities.

 This stage is one of building skills, being playful and increasing confidence in order to take creative risks.
-Each practical module is frontloaded with workshops to develop critical skills, semiotics and ideas generation for example, as well as broadened practical experience - print, figure drawing etc. Students are encouraged to challenge themselves, break boundaries, create, invent, explore and resolve ideas.
+Each practical module is front-loaded with workshops to develop critical skills, semiotics and ideas generation.
+E.g. as well as broadened practical experience, print, figure drawing etc., students are encouraged to challenge themselves, break boundaries, create, invent, explore and resolve ideas.

-There are Critical and Contextual and Professional Practice modules running alongside the practical modules that build critical understanding of theoretical and contemporary illustrative contexts designed to help you see yourself as a practicing illustrator and to prepare you for possible further study.
+There are Critical and Contextual and Professional Practice modules running alongside the practical modules that build critical understanding of theoretical and contemporary illustrative contexts; these are designed to help you see yourself as a practising illustrator and to prepare you for possible further study.

 Assessments for practical projects happen at the end of each module.
 Students present their work to two staff and a student 'buddy' who records the session.
 Feedback is given by staff and marks awarded and explained.
 The assessed student and buddy can then discuss the feedback and summarise the positive key elements.

-Upon successful completion students may be able to progress to the third year of the BA (Hons) Illustration at Plymouth University, like the You may also be able to progress to the part time BA Professional Development (Creative Industries) award delivered at Petroc.
-This award is held one day a week for two years enabling you to undertake your practice whilst completing your degree.
+Upon successful completion, students may be able to progress to the third year of the BA (Hons) Illustration at Plymouth University.
+You may also be able to progress to the part time BA Professional Development (Creative Industries) award delivered at Petroc.
+This award is held one day per week for two years enabling you to undertake your practice whilst completing your degree.